-Invercargill’s Matariki Festival runs in Esk Street from 10am to 4pm on Saturday, 7 July 2018..
-There will be plenty of performances throughout the day including kapa haka groups, local singers, workshops (carving, weaving, poi making, musical instruments) and a dark skies exhibition.
+Invercargill’s Matariki Festival runs in Esk Street from 10am to 4pm on Saturday, 7 July 2018.
+There will be plenty of performances throughout the day including kapa haka groups, local singers, workshops (carving, weaving, poi making) and a Dark Skies exhibition.
 There’s also a vibrant outdoor market and a Stardome so you can experience the stars and the story of Matariki first hand.
 We will also have food trucks, face painting and more.

-All of these activities are free and open to the public.
+All activities are free and open to the public.

 Shopping at local retailers

-Carving demonstrations by Oti Murry and Tahu Parkinson throughout the day
+Carving demonstrations by Oti Murray and Tahu Parkinson throughout the day

 Matariki literally means the ‘eyes of god’ (mata ariki) or ‘little eyes’ (mata riki).
 According to myth, when Ranginui, the sky father, and Papatūānuku, the earth mother, were separated by their children, the god of the winds, Tāwhirimātea, became so angry that he tore out his eyes and threw them into the heavens.